 The nitrate loading reduction estimates produced by Jaynes et al. (2010) were compared to the overall nitrogen loading to the Gulf of Mexico.
 Preliminary calculations estimated the potential contribution of DWM to reducing nutrient loading to the Gulf.
 All percent reductions are based on 2001 to 2005 loading estimates (EPA, 2007).
 During these years, an average of 813,000 metric tonnes of nitrate-N (813 million kg) per year were reportedly transported to the Gulf.
-Based on this loading estimate, implementing DWM on suitable lands in the Upper Mississippi and Tennessee/Ohio watersheds could reduce nitrate loading to the Gulf by 52 million kg (a 6.4% reduction in overall nitrate loading).
+Based on this loading estimate and the DWM nitrate reduction estimate of 52 million kg/year, implementing DWM on all suitable lands in the Upper Mississippi and Tennessee/Ohio watersheds could reduce overall nitrate loading to the Gulf by 6.4%.